Hongrun/Hongrun.github.io/_posts/2019-1-3-vscode-config.md

 ---
 So, an exciting new year has started.
 This year, I decided to change up my programming game a little bit by switching to a new text editor -- vscode.
-{: .lead}
 <!–-break-–>

 Before vscode, I have always been using sublime, which is an amazing text editor.
 It has a lot of cool shortcuts, great plugins and a pretty interface, but there's one thing I didn't like so much, that is, it always prompts me to buy a license...
-Of course, I don't blame sublime for it, I should register and pay for a product I enjoy using.
+Of course, I don't blame sublime for this.
+I should register and pay for a product I enjoy using.
 So here's what I will do in the future, I will keep using sublime for my own projects, but for school I will use vscode, because it is less distracting.

 Since I use ssh for my school projects, I need to figure out how to configure SFTP using vscode.
 I used a vscode plugin called SFTP but for some reason I couldn't get it to work... but I successfully installed a similar plugin called SSH FS and it worked beautifully.